 Pinacoteca di Brera

-Pinacoteca di Brera or Breta Art Gallery is the main public gallery for paintings in Milan.
+Pinacoteca di Brera or Breta Art Gallery, is the main public gallery for paintings in Milan.
 It contains awe-inspiring Italian artworks, primarily made from the Quattrocento period to the Rococo period.
-That’s three centuries-long, from 15th-century to 18th-century.
+That’s three centuries long, from the 15th century to the 18th century.

 The paintings inside are really incredible.
 Some are huge and are still striking with colors despite their age.
 Though some have undergone restoration already.
 Works of Picasso, Caravaggio, Titian, and more await you here!

 Beauty is relative, but the four artworks that will capture your attention in Pinacoteca di Brera are: